 - Low libido

-In addition to causing these symptoms, adrenal imbalance may also be a factor in fibromyalgia, hypothyroidism, depression and other serious conditions.
+In addition to causing these symptoms, advancing adrenal imbalance may also be a factor in fibromyalgia, hypothyroidism, depression and other serious conditions.

-How many symptoms are you suffering?
+How many symptoms are you experiencing?